Muhammad-AhsanTariq/Project-2_ERC721_mintNft/README.md

 2. Contract will also have whitelisted admins that can be added or removed by the owner of the contract only.

-3.Default Base URI will be set or updated by whitelisted admins only.
+3. Default Base URI will be set or updated by whitelisted admins only.

 4. Contract will have a pause/un-pause minting feature.
 Minting status can be changed by the owner of the contract.